microsoft/maro/docs/source/key_components/rl_toolkit.rst

 An ``ExperienceSet`` is a synonym for training data for RL policies.
 The data originate from the simulator and get processed and organized into a set of transitions in the form of (state, action, reward, next_state, info), where ''info'' contains information about the transition that is not encoded in the state but may be necessary for sampling purposes.
-An ``ExperienceMemory`` is a storage facility for experience sets and is maintained by a policy for storing and retrieving training data.
+An ``ExperienceManager`` is a storage facility for experience sets and is maintained by a policy for storing and retrieving training data.
 Sampling from the experience memory can be customized by registering a user-defined sampler to it.